 |Canon 1Ds Mark II« »||Full Frame||16.6||4992||3328||-||23.3||11.3||1480||74||Canon 1Ds Mark II|

 |Canon 1Ds« »||Full Frame||11.0||4064||2704||-||21.8||11.0||954||63||Canon 1Ds|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 1DC provides a higher video resolution than the 1D Mark IV.
 It can shoot video footage at 4K/24p, while the 1D Mark IV is limited to 1080/30p.

 Feature comparison: Canon 1D C vs 1D Mark IV

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DC and the 1D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DC has a higher magnification than the one of the 1D Mark IV (0.76x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Canon 1D Mark IV along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 1DC and the 1D Mark IV write their files to Compact Flash cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.